kwaldenphd/apis-python/README.md

 13. Downloading a static dataset isn't going to work for this specific use case--you need a live data feed with up-to-date information.

-14. Thus the beauty of APIs.
+14. This is the beauty of APIs.
 - [Link to IDOT's plow truck data](https://data.iowadot.gov/datasets/20a0c10c06a54240b5f2893e0187e22c_0?orderBy=OBJECTID&orderByAsc=false&page=6)

 ## API terminology